nwg-piotr/nwg-piotr/README.md

 - find me in the nwg-shell [Matrix space](https://matrix.to/#/@nwg-piotr:matrix.org), or
 - drop me a line by email.

-Do not invite me to a live chat, unless you have diction like John Hurt.
+Do not invite me to a live chat, unless you have diction like [sir John Vincent Hurt](https://en.wikipedia.org/wiki/John_Hurt).
 I'm quite useless at listening to English.

 <!---
 nwg-piotr/nwg-piotr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.